alephium/docs/docs/mining/index.md

 For more information about mining rewards, please read the [Block Rewards](https://medium.com/@alephium/alephium-block-rewards-72d9fb9fde33) article.
 For code references, please refer to [gpu-miner](https://github.com/alephium/gpu-miner), [fpga-miner](https://github.com/alephium/fpga-miner) and [mining-pool](https://github.com/alephium/mining-pool) repositories.

+We have built a simple [ROI calculator](https://alephium.github.io/alph-mining-roi/) to help miners estimate their revenues.

 Please join the dedicated mining channel on [discord](https://alephium.org/discord) for more discussions.